 applicants interested in participating on a tuition

 Acknowledgements: The Center gratefully acknowledges the Charles Stewart Mott Foundation for its core support for the International Fellows Program.
-Additional support for the 2012 Emerging Leaders Program was provided by Instituto Comunitário Grande Florianópolis – ICom, and Kenya Community Development Foundation.
-Special thanks for general program support go to the Pine Tree Foundation of New York, the Sudan and Elihu Rose Foundation, and our individual donors for their generous contributions.
+Additional support for the 2013 Emerging Leaders Program was provided by generous contributions from individual, institutional and anonymous donors.

 program will run from Monday September 16 to Friday December 6, 2013.